JasonCharamis/PhyloSuite/OliveTRee/README.md

-# OliveTree: R package for efficient tree manipulation and beautiful visualization based on ggtree, treeio and phytools.
+# OliveTRee: R package for efficient tree manipulation and beautiful visualization based on ggtree, treeio and phytools.

 Advanced phylogenetic tree manipulation and visualization in R

 ## Overview

-OliveTree extends and unifies functionality from `ggtree`, `treeio`, `phytools`, and other phylogenetic tools to provide:
+OliveTRee extends and unifies functionality from `ggtree`, `treeio`, `phytools`, and other phylogenetic tools to provide:

 - Streamlined tree manipulation
 - Enhanced visualization capabilities